sarahfuchi/Data-Science/Advanced data science (NLP, computer vision, deep neural nets)/README.md

 # Project Overview
 I have always loved painting and data science.
 I wanted to take on this project to connect both passions of mine.
 Painters, such as Claude Monet have unique brush strokes and color choices.
 This project revolves around whether I can use generative adversarial networks (GANs) to bring Monet's style to the existing photos and recreating that style from stratch.

 If those photos are created successfully, the classifier will approve and I call call myself a junior Monet.
 I trust the computer vision's recent advancements can handle this, and let us see how well I can Monet-ize it? :)

+**TLDR** A GAN consists of at least two neural networks: a generator model and a discriminator model.
+The generator is a neural network that creates the images.
+For this project, I generated images in the style of Monet.
+This generator is trained using a discriminator.
+The two models will work against each other, with the generator trying to trick the discriminator, and the discriminator trying to accurately classify the real vs. generated images.
+I have built a GAN that generates 7,000 to 10,000 Monet-style images.

 Let's take a look at the steps: